4p0pt0Z/Audio_blind_source_separation/README.md

 arguments are always accessible through the `default_config` method of class.
 To change the parameters of an object, look at its `default_config` method, find the name of the parameter and use it as command line argument.

-Example: The TrainingManager class handles the training of a model.
+Example: The `TrainingManager` class handles the training of a model.
 Its `default_config` method contains an entry for the `learning_rate` parameter.
 To use a learning rate of 0.1: use `--learning_rate 0.1` as a command line argument.

 Exceptions: The separation model contains 2 separated models: the mask model and the classifier model.
 These models can have the same CNN architecture, therefore in order to avoid confusion between the parameters of these models, the prefixes `mask_` or `class_` must be used.
 Example: We use a classifier model of type `GlobalWeightedRankPooling2d`.
 To change the value of its parameter `dc` to 0.9, use: `--class_dc 0.9`.
 To change the number of feature maps to use in the mask model to 48 for the first 3 layers, use:
 `--mask_conv_i_c 48 48 48`.

+In `evaluate` mode, only the path to the model checkpoint is required.
+The model and data set parameters will be read from the checkpoint.

+In `separate` mode, the path to the model checkpoint is required, as well as a path to a folder to save the separated audio tracks.

 Full example: